dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 ### Create the synchronization group and assign the apps

 1. Get the name of the **SyncOnly** group that appears below **EMM Label** from within the Wandera RADAR console.
-You might have saved this name during step 7 while [enabling support for Wandera in Intune](#enable-support-for-wandera-in-intune) .
+You might have saved this name during step 7 while [enabling support for Wandera in Intune](#enable-support-for-wandera-in-intune).
 Use this name as the name of the group in Intune for Wandera synchronization.

 2. In the Intune console, go to **Groups** and select **New group**.
 Specify the following to configure the synchronization group for use by Wandera:
    - **Group type**: **Security**